 An underwater close encounter with a shark is guaranteed to leave you forever captivated.
 They are sometimes even fondly referred to as being kitten-like.
 Their graceful, confident movement, steel-gray exterior, and stunning form are enough to enchant anyone.
-What’s more, sharks are extremely shy, so every encounter is “precious” and in Europe, where most often we sail, such encounters are particularly rare.
+What’s more, sharks are extremely timid, so encounters are rare, particularly in Europe, where most often we sail.

-As sharks come in various sizes, so too do their diets differ.
+As equally diverse as their size is their diet.
 The whale shark pictured above will feed only on plankton, but the more predatory species also enjoy tuna, mackerel, cephalopods, sea lions, seals, and even green sea turtles!
 Some cannibal sharks even have a taste for their own kind.

 The shark is the apex predator of the entire marine ecosystem and plays a particularly important role in its balance.
 It regulates the overpopulation of certain species, scavenges carrion and preys on weaker marine life.

 Most species have a torpedo-shaped body and an elongated snout, but the structure of the body varies by species.
 Slower species, which live near the seabed, can be flattened like rays.
 The shark’s skeleton is made up of cartilage; they also have sharp teeth and, surprisingly, scales, which create a rough exterior to their bodies.